NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/running_containers.md

         Apparently, Charliecloud honors the `ENV` `Dockerfile` instruction at build-time but disregards it at run-time.

     === "Podman"
+        The Podman `Dockerfile` `ENV` section allows us to define variables that exist *inside* the container.
         ```pre title="Dockerfile"
         ---8<--- "https://raw.githubusercontent.com/NCAR/hpc-demos/main/containers/tutorial/podman/Dockerfile.my_alpine"
         ```
         **Container Environment Examples**

+        Running the container shows that `HOST_VAR` is not passed in by default, and `TOGGLE_VAR` retains its value from inside the container definition unless explicitly passed via the `--env` argument.
         ```console
         ---8<--- "https://raw.githubusercontent.com/NCAR/hpc-demos/main/containers/tutorial/podman/results/05_env_vars.sh.out"
         ```